A generalization of Kummer theory to Hopf-Galois extensions: The correspondence with radical extensions

 Next, we discuss how to extend the correspondence on Corollary \ref{coro:corrkummerHcyclic} to an injective correspondence from a subset of almost Kummer extensions of $K$ to finitely generated subgroups of $K^*/(K*)^n$.
 First of all, an $n$-radical extension $L=K(\sqrt[n]{a_1},\dots,\sqrt[n]{a_k})$ gives rise to a finitely generated subgroup $\langle a_1,\dots,a_k\rangle$ of $K^*/(K^*)^n$.
 But Theorem \ref{maintheorem1} only applies to strongly decomposable extensions, so we would need that $K(\sqrt[n]{a_i})$ and $K(\sqrt[n]{a_j})$ are strongly disjoint when $i\neq j$.
 Moreover, if $L\cap K(\zeta_n)=K$, $L/K$ is a strongly decomposable almost Kummer extension that is $H$-Kummer, where $H$ corresponds to $K(\zeta_n)$.
 We obtain:

 \begin{coro} Let $n\in\mathbb{Z}_{>0}$ and let $K$ be a field with characteristic coprime to $n$.
 There is an injective correspondence from the $K$-isomorphism classes of strongly decomposable almost Kummer extensions $L/K$ of exponent $n$ that are $H$-Kummer, where $H$ is the almost classically Galois structure on $L/K$ corresponding to $K(\zeta_n)$, to the finitely generated subgroups of $K^*/(K^*)^n$.
-Moreover, a finitely generated subgroup $B$ of $K^*/(K^*)^n$ is in the image of this correspondence if and only if $K(\sqrt[n]{B})$ is strongly decomposable and $L\cap K(\sqrt[n]{B})=K$. \end{coro}
+Moreover, a finitely generated subgroup $B$ of $K^*/(K^*)^n$ is in the image of this correspondence if and only if $K(\sqrt[n]{B})$ is strongly decomposable and $K(\sqrt[n]{B})\cap K(\zeta_n)=K$. \end{coro}

+Equivalently, the assignment $B\mapsto K(\sqrt[n]{B})$ defines a bijective correspondence between: \begin{enumerate} \item The finitely generated subgroups $B$ such that $K(\sqrt[n]{B})/K$ is strongly decomposable and $K(\sqrt[n]{B})\cap K(\zeta_n)=K$. \item The $K$-isomorphism classes of strongly decomposable almost Kummer extensions $L/K$ of exponent $n$ that are $H$-Kummer. \end{enumerate}

+This is, thus, a generalization of the main theorem of Kummer theory.
+Indeed, let us assume that $\zeta_n\in K$.
+Take a subgroup $B$ as in \eqref{corrhopf1}.
+Then our assumption gives that $K(\sqrt[n]{B})/K$ is Galois.
+Moreover, from Proposition \ref{mordell1950th}, its simple radical subextensions are pairwise linearly disjoint.
+Then, they are pairwise strongly disjoint and $K(\sqrt[n]{B})/K$ is strongly decomposable.
+On the other hand, the assumption that $\zeta_n\in K$ also gives that the extensions as in \eqref{corrhopf2} are just the abelian extensions of $K$ with exponent $n$.
+Thus, this is just the correspondence in Corollary \ref{corocorrgalois}.

 Finally, let us discuss the applicability of Theorem \ref{maintheorem1} to classes of extensions $L/K$.
 First of all, we need that any pair of intermediate fields of $L/K$ are $K$-linearly disjoint.
-To this end, we will use Proposition \ref{mordell1950th}.
+To this end, we can use Proposition \ref{mordell1950th}.
 For $k=2$, this says that two simple radical extensions $L_1/K$, $L_2/K$ of degrees $n_1$, $n_2$ respectively are linearly disjoint if $K$ is totally real or $\zeta_{n_1},\zeta_{n_2}\in K$.

-The case that $\zeta_{n_i}\in K$ for $i\in\{1,2\}$ does not represent any improvement with respect to Galois theory, as they imply that the extension $L=K(\alpha_1,\alpha_2)$ is Galois over $K$ and therefore is in the conditions of Theorem \ref{charactkummereig}.
-In the other case of Proposition \ref{mordell1950th}, we have strong disjointness whenever we consider positive numbers.
+This last situation does not represent any improvement with respect to Galois theory, as they imply that the extension $L=K(\alpha_1,\alpha_2)$ is Galois over $K$ and therefore is in the conditions of Theorem \ref{charactkummereig}.